Updated Feb 19, 2026

 Adalo

-Adalo takes this complex infrastructure and makes it easy to use.
+Adalo takes this complex infrastructure and makes it accessible to anyone.
 Once you publish your app via Adalo to the Apple App Store or Google Play Store, the platform handles the heavy lifting for you.
-There’s no need to write backend code, establish server connections, or deal with the complexities of JSON payloads.
+There's no need to write backend code, establish server connections, or deal with the complexities of JSON payloads.

 What You Need to Enable Push Notifications